isaacchua/cgfix/README.md

 Use `restoreMobileNavSelector` to specify the jQuery selector to retrieve the correct tag(s) to restore the navigation hamburger to.
 And use `restoreMobileNavHtml` to specify the HTML to restore.

+Thereafter, set `restoreMobileNavAnchorSelector` to the jQuery selector for the anchor(s) to bind the toggle event.
+Set `restoreMobileNavMenuSelector` to the jQuery selector for the navigation menu.
+And set `restoreMobileNavMenuToggleClass` to a class or an array of classes to toggle on the navigation menu.

 ### Empty content in icon tags

 Set `emptyIconTags` to `true` if you want CGFix.js to remove all content in `<i class="icon"></i>` tags.

 ## Versions

+### v1.2.1 (2023-09-27)
+- Applied patch to add event handling to the mobile navigation hamburger.

 ### v1.2.0 (2023-09-27)
 - Added restore mobile navigation hamburger feature.